-Most pregnancies go on without any problems.
-However, some women will experience complications that can involve the mother's health, the baby's health, or both.
-The complications may be caused by diseases or conditions the mother had before she became pregnant, or they can come about during the pregnancy.
-Some complications occur at the end of a pregnancy, i.e. during delivery of the baby.
+Most pregnancies occur without complications.
+However, some women who are pregnant will experience complications that can involve their health, their baby’s health, or both.
+Sometimes, diseases or conditions the mother had before she became pregnant can lead to complications during pregnancy.
+Some complications occur during delivery.

 Even with complications, early detection and prenatal care can reduce any further risk to you and your baby.